Charlotte Garrigue

-Charlotte Garrigue Masaryk (Charlotta Garrigue-Masaryková; née Garrigue; 20 November 1850 – 13 May 1923) was the American-born wife of the Czechoslovak philosopher, sociologist, and politician, Tomáš Garrigue Masaryk, the first President of Czechoslovakia.
+Charlotte Garrigue-Masaryk (Charlotta Garrigue-Masaryková; née Garrigue; 20 November 1850 – 13 May 1923) was the American-born wife of the Czechoslovak philosopher, sociologist, and politician, Tomáš Garrigue Masaryk, the first President of Czechoslovakia.

 Background

 Garrigue was born in Brooklyn to a Unitarian family with Huguenot ancestry on her father's side and Mayflower passengers on her mother's.
-She was a niece of Henry Jacques Garrigues and a great-granddaughter of Christian Vilhelm Duntzfelt.
+She was the niece of Henry Jacques Garrigues and great-granddaughter of Christian Vilhelm Duntzfelt.

 Career

-In 1877, visiting a friend studying at a conservatory in Leipzig, Germany, she first met her future husband, Tomáš Masaryk, who was staying there after having earned his doctorate at the University of Vienna.
+In 1877, while visiting a friend studying at a conservatory in Leipzig, Germany, Garrigue first met her future husband, Tomáš Masaryk, who was staying there after having earned his doctorate at the University of Vienna.
 They married a year later in the United States, after which they settled in Vienna.
-After the wedding, her husband added her surname into his name, thus becoming Tomáš Garrigue Masaryk, as he is remembered in the Czech Republic and Slovakia (or often by the abbreviation TGM).
+After the wedding, Masaryk's husband added her surname to his, thus becoming Tomáš Garrigue-Masaryk, as he is remembered in the Czech Republic and Slovakia (often abbreviated TGM).
 In 1881, the Masaryks moved to Prague, where Tomáš obtained a professorship at the University of Prague.

-In the era before the First World War, Mrs. Masaryk became involved in many social, humanitarian, and cultural activities of Prague society.
+In the era before the First World War, Mrs. Masaryk became involved in many of the social, humanitarian, and cultural endeavours of Prague society.
 She joined the Social Democratic Workers' Party; however, she (in agreement with her husband) rejected the Marxist doctrine of the class struggle.
 For Garrigue, 'the woman question' was part of 'the social question.'
 Together with Karla Máchová, she organized a lecture series for women on socialism and advocated equality for women.

 After the outbreak of the First World War, her husband left for exile with their daughter Olga to seek international support for the independence of the nations of the Austrian-Hungarian monarchy, notably the Czechs and Slovaks.
-For the majority of the war, Mrs. Masaryk was under police supervision, while daughter Alice was even under arrest.
+For the majority of the war, Mrs. Masaryk was under police supervision, and her daughter Alice jailed.
 The situation became even worse when son Herbert died of typhus in 1915.
-All of these hardships caused Charlotte Masaryk to suffer from depression and cardiac problems.
+All of these hardships caused her to suffer from depression and cardiac problems.

 In December 1918, Tomáš Garrigue Masaryk returned to Prague as the President of Czechoslovakia.
-The family began living at the Prague Castle, often spending time at the chateau of Lány.
+The family lived in Prague Castle, often spending time at the chateau of Lány.